-Join Barron Stone for an in-depth discussion in this video Break statements, part of Programming Fundamentals in the Real World.
+Join Barron Stone for an in-depth discussion in this video Break statements, part of Programming Foundations: Real-World Examples.

 - Now that all of my dishes are finally clean,…I'm ready to unload the dishwasher…and put the clean dishes into the cabinet.…This is a perfect operation to execute using a for loop,…because I know that there are 20 clean dishes…in the dishwasher, and I plan to unload all of them.…So, I'll count aloud as I unload each one.…I'll pick up the first dish,…put it away.…That's one.…I'll pick up the second dish, and put it away as well.…That's two.…I'll pick up the third dish.…